-Offering great views of the stars and the city, with an accompanying planetarium and astronomy museum, more than anything this place is relaxing, peaceful, and incredibly romantic.
+Offering great views of the stars and the city, with an accompanying planetarium and free astronomy museum, more than anything this place is relaxing, peaceful, and incredibly romantic.
 This is a great place for couples and despite the many people who come to LA and don’t go here, this is a must, especially at night.

 2. Venice Beach

 The Boardwalk and Athletic Center make Venice beach the most happening beach in Southern California, and one of the most famous beaches in the world.
 It is eccentric, artistic, hip, beautiful, counter-cultural, and tons of fun.
 And the beach itself is great too, soft smooth sand and water that is clean enough to go in.
 This (and nearby Santa Monica) is LA, more than anywhere else in the city.